TakingItCasual/easymc/docs/commands.rst

 If the AWS region whitelist has more than one entry, the instance's region must be specified with the :bash:`-r` argument.
 By default, this command will release any elastic IP addresses associated with the instance.
 To preserve the instance's address(es), use the :bash:`--save_ips` argument.
+Note that this command does not require confirmation, unlike :bash:`server create`.
+I consider needing to specify both the instance's ID and name as confirmation enough.

 :bash:`server ssh`
 ~~~~~~~~~~~~~~~~~~